demcgee/skinny-rails/README.md

 check in your work regularly, and let me (@bvandgrift) know if you have any questions or need any help.

+## Libraries used:

+* Factory Girl -- factories and generators
+* Shoulda-Matchers -- for great justice in specs
+* RSpec-Rails -- RSpec and rails extensions for specs
+* Rubocop -- nice and tidy

 good luck!